 Boerum Hill House

-Before the Brooklyn architect converted this landmark-district building into a house, it was a church.
+Before Delson or Sherman Architects converted this landmark-district building into a house, it was a church.
 And before that, a warehouse.
-She rebuilt the long exterior masonry wall, adding heavy timbers to stabilize the structure.
-By leaving these exposed, she kept the industrial character and basic plan of the house’s origins.
-Deep skylights now light the double-height space, which is furnished with a 20′ long table of fir planks.
+They had to rebuild the long exterior masonry wall and add heavy timbers to stabilize the structure.
+By leaving these exposed, they kept the industrial character and basic plan, which reveal the Boerum Hill house’s origins.
+Deep skylights now light the double-height space, furnished with a 20′ long table made of fir planks.
 Lastly, small spaces on and under the choir loft make for cozy alternatives to the big room.